-An independent contractor is someone who renders a service under a contract or agreement for a specific pay, and maintains control over the means by which the work is performed.
-For example, contractors can determine their own hours of work and don't have to complete time cards like non-exempt employees do.
+An independent contractor is someone who renders a service under a contract or agreement for a specific pay and maintains control over the means by which the work is performed.
+For example, contractors can determine their own hours of work and don't have to complete timecards like non-exempt employees do.

 Employers are not allowed to circumvent overtime requirements by requiring or pressuring employees to work "off the clock."
 Employers must pay "double time" for any work done in excess of 12 hours in on workday or in excess of eight hours on the seventh day of a workweek.

 Most non-exempt California employees who work more than five hours in a workday must be given a meal break of at least 30 minutes.
 Also, employees who will work more than 10 hours in a day must get a second 30-minute meal break.
-California employees are entitled to rest periods as well.
+California non-exempt employees are entitled to rest periods as well.
 Non-exempt employees are entitled to 10 minutes of rest period for each four hours they work.

 While the harassment doesn't have to be of a sexual nature, it could also include offensive remarks about a person's sex.
 For example, it is illegal to harass a female employee by making offensive comments about women in general.
 The victim and the harasser could be of either gender or of the same sex.

-Harassment is considered against the law only when it is frequent, severe and consistent enough to create a hostile or offensive work environment or when it leads the employee to be fired or demoted, or when it forces the employee to quit.
-A harasser may be the victim's direct supervisor, manager, colleague or even a client or customer.
+Harassment is considered against the law only when it is frequent, severe, and consistent enough to create a hostile or offensive work environment or when it leads the employee to be fired or demoted, or when it forces the employee to quit.
+A harasser may be the victim's direct supervisor, manager, colleague, or even a client or customer.

 Federal and state laws also prohibit employers from punishing job applicants and employees for asserting their rights to participate in "protected activity."
 Such activity may include: